shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 As well as the C++ provide in this folder, we also used severl python scripts that can be found [here]()

+---

 ### Building

 The multiplex engine will be built as part of the general Pulse build.

+---

 ### Data Model

 The data model for this study can be found [here]()

 The data requests used for CSV files can be found [here]()

+---

+### Data

+All data associated with our study can be found [here](https://data.kitware.com/#collection/59849c788d777f7d33e9c084/folder/5e979e5a9014a6d84e12b150)
+Zips include: json files of SimulationListData and PatientListData (as defined in our data model), as well as log and csv files for all patients.

+  - <b>multiplex_ventilation.zip</b> : All data generated for our initial study of the parameter space
+  - <b>multiplex_ventilation_final_full_study.zip</b> : All data generated for the full study
+  - <b>MultiplexExampleRunPaperData.zip</b> : Individual runs used in creating tables and figures in our paper

+---

 ### Running